Horizon Europe

 Horizon 2020

-Since 1 January 2017, Swiss researchers and institutions have been able to participate in all parts of Horizon 2020.
+Since 1 January 2017, Swiss researchers and institutions were able to participate in all parts of Horizon 2020.

 The negotiations with the European Union on the association of Switzerland to Horizon 2020 had been suspended following the adoption of the popular vote against mass immigration on 9 February 2014.
 Meanwhile, an agreement with the European Commission (EC) providing a partial and provisory association to Horizon 2020 had been negotiated.
 The agreement offered companies, researchers and institutions in Switzerland access to priorities ‘Excellent Science’ and ‘Spreading Excellence and Widening Participation’ as well as to activities falling under EURATOM and International Thermonuclear Experimental Reactor (ITER) until the end of 2016.